dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 > Here is a very interesting image.
 The flag has been broken up into several parts and embedded within it, so it will take a variety of skills to assemble it.

-We were provided with a `DF2.jpg` file.
+We were given a `DF2.jpg` file.
-You can download the image file [here](https://uwspedu-my.sharepoint.com/personal/cjohnson_uwsp_edu/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FDF%202%20-%20A%20Petty%20Wage%20in%20Regret)
+You can download the image file [here](https://uwspedu-my.sharepoint.com/personal/cjohnson_uwsp_edu/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fcjohnson_uwsp_edu%2FDocuments%2FPOCTF%2FPO%20CTF%202023%2FDF%202%20-%20A%20Petty%20Wage%20in%20Regret).

-To solve this challenge, I utilize exiftool and strings command.
+To solve this challenge, I use exiftool and strings command.

 `exiftool DF2.jpg`